 We believe these penalties are excessive.
 That’s why we want every person accused of DUI to be represented by a Pasadena DUI lawyer.
 A lawyer knows how to work within the system to shelter you from the worst DUI consequences.
 They may be able to help you keep your license, receive a lighter sentence, get the charge downgraded to something less serious, or even win your case.
 In many cases, a lawyer can save you thousands of dollars.

 How Bad Is a DUI?

 There has been a national trend toward making DUI laws tougher.
 A big part of this trend includes making them cost more.
-The fines and fees from DUI convictions bring in a lot of money for the city of Pasadena, so much so that Pasadena now makes about 1,200 DUI arrests a year.
+The fines and fees from DUI convictions bring in a lot of money for the 1,200 DUI arrests a year.
 It should be no surprise that a DUI has become one of the costliest of all misdemeanors.

 The penalties for DUI are determined by the California Vehicle Code.
 This code classifies DUI’s according to first offense, second offense, and third offense or more.
 The more DUI’s you have, the worse the consequences are—but even for a first time offender, they are serious.

 - Fines and expenses.
 A first time DUI will cost at least $1,800.
 This includes the minimum fine ($390) plus court assessments.
 It can easily cost more.
 In addition, you may have to pay the cost of having your vehicle impounded, the cost of DUI school, and increased car insurance rates.